wecreatedigital/starter-wordpress/httpdocs/wp-content/plugins/minify-html-markup/readme.txt

 Settings options to removes HTML, CSS and JavaScript comments (leaving MSIE conditional comments), remove unneeded XHTML closing tags from HTML5 void elements and remove unneeded relative schemes and domains from links.

+> Do you know it's also important for SEO to have your images optimized?
+We recommend you use the **[ShortPixel Image Optimization](https://shortpixel.com/wp/af/1SFO1HD28044 "ShortPixel Image Optimization")** plugin for that.
+Use this **[special link](https://shortpixel.com/wp/af/1SFO1HD28044 "ShortPixel Image Optimization")** to get 50% more credits!

 == Installation ==